This is a musing about confronting, and the confrontation of invisible disability.

 A recent encounter inside the lift on my way up to my art studio brought me once more, eyeball to uncomfortable eyeball, with the conundrum of ‘framing’ an invisible neurological difference.
-In my case, it is autism – and this is an issue that the higher functioning in the spectrum are constantly faced with, because we exist and function in the midst of, and juxtaposed with, the ‘normalcy’ of neurotypical constructs and systems.
+In my case, it is autism – and this is an issue that autistics living in the normative realms are constantly faced with, because we exist and function in the midst of, and juxtaposed with, the ‘normalcy’ of neurotypical constructs and systems.

 There were a few initial minor hiccups where the security office was not informed, but I explained the situation to the officer in charge, and he was very kind about it, as were all the other security personnel who subsequently approached me about Lucy’s presence on campus.
 They were only doing their jobs, and they all became very friendly and accepting of Lucy once I had explained, and a few even stopped to chat awhile about retired racing Greyhounds.
 There had never been any awkward moments at all – until this encounter.